This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 Stuffed Peppers Filling

-The awesome thing about this dish is it’s all made in one pot.
+The best part?
+It’s all made in one pot.
 Here I use a large cast iron skillet, but any large/heavy bottom oven safe pan will do the trick.
 If you don’t have an oven safe pan don’t worry, you can just pour the filling into a dish to melt the cheese (more on this in a sec).
+The bulk of this stuffed pepper casserole consists of the classic beef, rice and diced peppers.

-You’ll want to use ground beef (beef mince) and preferably fairly lean.
-Because it’s all made in the same pot you don’t want excess fat turning the filling greasy.
+You’ll want to use ground beef (beef mince), and preferably fairly lean.
+Because it’s all made in the same pot, you don’t want excess fat turning the filling greasy.
 If you’ve only got fatty beef, just drain off the fat after it’s fried.

 Process shots: add peppers to skillet (photo 1), fry over high heat until lightly charred (photo 2), reduce heat and fry onion (photo 3), fry garlic (photo 4), add beef (photo 5), fry until browned (photo 6).